 Questions Regarding Mental Health

 Mental health plays a large role in one’s physical health and can take a toll on a patient’s general wellbeing.
-Primary care providers aim to establish comprehensive care that oversees all facets of a patient’s healthcare.
+Primary care doctors aim to establish comprehensive care that oversees all facets of a patient’s healthcare.
 This being said, if a patient feels they are struggling with their mental health in any way, they should reach out to their doctor with their questions, comments, or concerns.
-Questions regarding mental health may look like:

 Do you have any recommendations for a counselor I could speak to about my anxiety?